nycpivot/tdp-core/ONBOARDING.md

 Follow the steps in the tools repo README under the [Making Changes](https://gitlab.eng.vmware.com/esback/tools/-/blob/main/README.md#making-changes) section.

-### Build a custom ESBack plugin
+### Build a custom TPB plugin

-An ESBack plugin is a thin wrapper for a Backstage plugin.
+An TPB plugin is a thin wrapper for a Backstage plugin.
 It exports an instance of the AppPluginInterface or BackendPluginInterface in `src/index.ts` depending on the type of plugin.
-You can see a sample of a frontend ESBack plugin in `plugins/esback-hello-world`.
+You can see a sample of a frontend TPB plugin in `plugins/tpb-hello-world`.

-To build an ESBack plugin, follow [these steps](https://gitlab.eng.vmware.com/esback/core/-/blob/main/plugins/README.md#build-a-custom-esback-plugin).
+To build an TPB plugin, follow [these steps](https://gitlab.eng.vmware.com/esback/core/-/blob/main/plugins/README.md#build-a-custom-esback-plugin).

 ### Contributing